 Mandarin Teacher, BEd, PGDE, MA

-Flora had over eight years of both local and international teaching experience in Hong Kong and Mainland China.
+Flora had over nine years of both local and international teaching experience in Hong Kong and Mainland China.
 She is originally from Fujian province and has been working in Hong Kong since she graduated.
 She holds a Master’s degree in English Studies, double Bachelor’s degrees of Education specializing in both English Education and Chinese Language & Literature and a PGDE in secondary education.
-She was awarded the Language Proficiency Requirement Certificate of Merit (Putonghua) by the Hong Kong Education Bureau and got Level 1-B certificate in the Putonghua Proficiency Test.
-Having served as a Chinese subject panel head in a private school using an American based curriculum, she has many years of experience in teaching and Chinese curriculum planning catering for both local Hong Kong and international learners from Grade 1 to Grade 12.
-She also has a keen interest in Chinese calligraphy and analysing Chinese Literature.
+She was awarded the Language Proficiency Requirement Certificate of Merit (Putonghua) by the Hong Kong Education Bureau and got First-class Certificate in the National Putonghua Proficiency Test.
+Having served as a Chinese subject panel head in a private school using an American based curriculum, she has many years of experience in teaching and Chinese curriculum planning.
+She also has a keen interest in Chinese calligraphy, piano and Chinese Literature.

 Flora says, “I think language is like a brush.
 I want to teach my students to use their own ‘brush’ to make their world more colorful and make the journey of Chinese studies more enjoyable.”